alpeshdgapps/photoid-india-legal/index.md

 - Whether purchases are completed or abandoned
 - Session duration and frequency

 Firebase Analytics and Crashlytics do not receive photos, faces, names, phone numbers, contact details, or payment card details from PhotoID India.
-These services may collect app-instance identifiers, device information, crash diagnostics, and usage events to help us improve reliability and user flow.
+These services may collect app-instance identifiers, device information, approximate location metadata such as country, region, or city, crash diagnostics, and usage events to help us improve reliability and user flow.

 ### 1.4 App Configuration and Security Signals

 PhotoID India may use Firebase Remote Config, Firebase App Check, Firebase Installations, and related Firebase/Google services to deliver app configuration, protect backend access, reduce abuse, and improve reliability.

-These services may process technical identifiers or device/app integrity signals.
+These services may process technical identifiers, approximate location metadata, device/app information, or device/app integrity signals.
 They do not receive your photos.

 ---